Some common causes of fungal toenail infections include:

 Options for treating toenail fungus include laser treatment, topical applications, and oral medications.

 - Topical antifungal applications: There are many topical antifungal applications on the market, available as both prescription and non-prescription.
 Some topical agents, such as terbinafine cream (Lamisil), can be effective for relieving fungal skin infections, but most are not proven to be effective at clearing nail fungus.
 A relatively new product, Jublia (efinaconazole 10%) is showing promising results which is also easy to apply directly to the infected nail plate.
-There are also many other products on the market that are not prescription and which are often sold in salons, spas etc. Unfortunately there is little or no evidence to support that most of these products are effective in any way in destroying or even clearing the nail.
-Sometimes topical products are not just not able to penetrate the nail plate and destroy the fungal spores living in the matrix.
+There are also many other products on the market that are not prescription and which are often sold in salons, spas etc. Unfortunately there is little or no evidence to support that most of these products are effective in any way in destroying the infection or even clearing the nail.
+Sometimes topical products are just not able to penetrate the nail plate and destroy the fungal spores living in the matrix.
 Laser treatment can be an effective approach particularly in combination with appropriate topical treatments.

 - Oral antifungal medication: Oral medication may be effective at clearing the fungal nail infection.
 The fungi spores that are killed with treatment remain in the nail until the nail grows out.
 A fresh, healthy nail growing from the base is a sign that treatment is working.
 The non-infected, new nail continues growing forward, and the infected portions are clipped off.
 When the new nail reaches the end of the toe, the nail will look normal again.
 It can take 9 months or more for the new nail to grow back fully.
 HOWEVER, the medication is considered quite toxic, and studies have shown that organ damage (particularly the liver) is a risk factor.